itsims007/Analyzing-Network-Traffic-with-TCPDump/README.md

         minutes of traffic and also a size limits.
 Obviously these these files can grow extremely large and you will not be able to open it easily.
 We can always set limits.

+        By entering sudo tcpdump -#XXtttt host skyroute66.com -w catured.pcap -G 15  this is saying every 15 seconds I want you to wipe out the contents of this file.
+We can stop this by entering control-c or extending the time.
+If you want one minute you will say 60 and if you want 10 minutes you will say 600.

+        So another option is for file dump file size and its upper case -C. It means one million bytes is not exactly one megabyte, but it is pretty close.
+So when I say one, I don't want my dump file to be bigger than one million bytes, otherwise it will generate a new file.
+This is useful for extended period of time and obviously you don't want to capture that many packets, but this is how it works.